syncfusion-content/wpf-docs/wpf/Scheduler/appointments.md

 ## Types of appointments

 ### Spanned appointment
-Spanned Appointment is an appointment which will generate appointment `StartTime` and `EndTime` day difference is more than 1.
+Spanned Appointment is an appointment which will generate the appointment when `StartTime` and `EndTime` day difference is more than 1.

 {% tabs %}
 {% highlight c# %}